ijanos/bookshelf-astro/src/pages/about.md

 didn't go back and add every story from them to this list.
 There are a couple memorable stories I looked up and put here.

+I haven't found a good database for book length.
+"Pages" is a common metric, but it only makes sense for one edition of one book and mostly meaningless for ebooks.
+I want to track at least some sense of length so I save the "pages" listed in goodreads or Google Books.

 ## Timestamps

 I track when I finish a book.
 At one point I marked the date I began as well